darktable-org/dtdocs/content/module-reference/processing-modules/satcurve-rgb.md

 1. convert from pipeline RGB to XYZ, then to the selected perceptual space, JzAzBz or darktable UCS JCH,
 2. compute the hue angle and the saturation normalized to the local gamut boundary,
-3. if the guided filter is enabled, replace this value with the corresponding value from a full-image scalar mask already smoothed with the guided filter, computed on CPU or, where available, GPU via OpenCL, with downsampling to stay efficient at high resolutions; otherwise use the value from step 2 directly,
+3. if the guided filter is enabled (darktable UCS only), computed on CPU or, where available, GPU via OpenCL: run the guided filter over a full-image scalar mask to get a smoothed value, estimate a per-pixel noise confidence from the local residual and color-edge energy, and blend the raw value toward the smoothed one using the _protect near-neutrals_/_protection transition width_ zone as the blend weight; otherwise use the value from step 2 directly,
-4. look up the saturation and brilliance curves at that value to obtain two correction factors,
+4. look up the saturation and brilliance curves at that (possibly blended) value to obtain two correction factors,
+5. if the guided filter is enabled, damp both factors toward unity in proportion to _noise protection_ times the pixel's noise confidence,
-5. apply the saturation factor at constant hue, soft-clipping against the gamut boundary,
+6. apply the saturation factor at constant hue, soft-clipping against the gamut boundary,
-6. apply the brilliance factor at constant hue, orthogonal to saturation,
+7. apply the brilliance factor at constant hue, orthogonal to saturation,
-7. soft-clip the result again against the destination gamut,
+8. soft-clip the result again against the destination gamut,
-8. convert back to pipeline RGB.
+9. convert back to pipeline RGB.

 # caveats